sekti/sixcells/README.md

 ------ | -------
 toggle playtest mode | Tab
 toggle playtest mode and start new game | Ctrl + Tab

-### <a name="player"></a> Player

-*Open* a level or paste one from the clipboard and play it.

-Full auto-solving capabilities are present.

-If you use the *Player* to playtest right from *Editor*, it will save state between sessions.
-Right click to revert a cell to yellow.

 ## <a name="install"></a> Installation